 - Some places along the pathway take you through caves, and it can get super dark.
 You may want to turn on your phone torch if you stumble easily.

-- It’s a tight pathway and if you are not used to this, then taken it easy.
+- It's a tight pathway, and if you are not used to this, then take it easy.

-- People can walk again up and down, two-ways.
-(This wasn’t possible during COVID)
+- Visitors can walk again up and down, two ways.

 - You don't get phone range there.
 Load your online ticket on your phone while you still have range.